tarantool/cloud/puppet/README.md

 The Instance Manager uses TLS certificates and Consul API tokens to authenticate.

+If you want to generate certificates manually, e.g. when you have multiple puppet masters, you should specify *_cert and *_key parameters of tarantool_cloud.

 ## Usage

 You can take a look at the example hiera config in test/shared, and at